itacarobotics/Metis2/README.md

 ## Electronics
-The control unit of the robot is the BIGTREETECH-SKR-mini-E3, which is a main board for 3D printers.
-Beyond that, a custom PCB has been designed as a shield for the main board, in order to provide GPIOs and power supply for encoders and motors using terminal blocks.
+The control unit of the robot is the BIGTREETECH-SKR-mini-E3 board, which is a main board for 3D printers.
+Beyond that, a custom PCB has been designed as a shield for the main board, in order to better manage GPIOs and power supply for encoders and motors using terminal blocks.

 ## Firmware